Currency

 Floyd’s job at the time would prove surprisingly fortuitous; in 1976, he was making jewelry by day, so he owned a lapidary rig and applied his tools to create a thin brass nut that used three U-shaped clamps to lock the strings in place.
 He installed this system on the 1957 neck of his 1963 Fender Stratocaster, drilling two holes into the neck beneath the new nut—a risky maneuver to perform on vintage hardware, even in 1976.
 This initial model of the locking system worked well as long as the tremolo arm wasn’t too deeply depressed.
 Soon after, Floyd borrowed $600 from his parents to have his second model made at a machine shop; he considers this to be the first real model of what we now know as the Floyd Rose Tremolo Locking System, the only problem being that the material it was made of was not strong enough.
 His next model used more durable materials, moving from easily dented brass to hardened steel, and included a locking bridge.
 A multitude of artist endorsements, with Eddie Van Halen at the forefront, would lead to an explosion in popularity, an ensuing patent and mass-manufacture with Kramer.

-Most recently, Floyd has been in development of the FRX Retrofit Tremolo System for Les Paul-style guitars.
+Floyd’s innovations continue to this day.
+Most recently, Floyd unveiled the FRX Retrofit Tremolo System for Les Paul-style guitars.
 Requiring no routing to the body, the FRX is a surface-mounting bridge that swaps the Tune-O-Matic bridge with the new tremolo using existing post holes.
 The locking nut is a truss rod cover/nut hybrid that goes in place directly above the stock nut on the guitar and does not need a routed nut shelf.
 A constant tinkerer, Floyd has been working on this design for several years and continues to make improvements.

 While disappointed with major labels increasingly discouraging innovation with formulaic releases, and taking issue with the way in which the Internet has become a musical free-for-all, Floyd still feels very optimistic about newer artists that continue to push the envelope and keep real guitar-playing in the spotlight, citing The Mars Volta and Love45.
 He continues to work towards ever-increased consistency and quality, as well as lowered prices, despite already stellar reviews and a vast satisfied clientele, in order to compete with outsourcing manufacturers and keep the Floyd Rose brand at the top of the guitar food chain, always well ahead of the curve.